-Ultimately, biomass should not necessarily be prioritized over RNG production, but rather, further incentives for biomass electricity should be put in place in addition to existing incentives for RNG.
+Ultimately, biomass should not be prioritized over RNG production.
+Rather, alternate incentives for biomass electricity should be considered without disincentivizing the production of RNG, or undermining the tens of millions of dollars that have already been invested in operating RNG production facilities.
 Both technologies have significant environmental and social benefits over fossil fuel use; therefore, both should be encouraged.

 Low Carbon Fuel Standard (LCFS)

-Applied only in California and administered by the California Air Resources Board (CARB), the LCFS requires petroleum-based fuel producers to decrease the carbon intensity of their products by 10% by 2020 as compared to 2010.
-Producers of RNG who inject into the pipeline for transportation uses benefit from both RIN credits and LCFS credits.
-In a fashion similar to the RFS, petroleum refiners, importers, or wholesalers can either develop their own low carbon fuels or buy LCFS credits from those who are developing and selling the fuels.
+Promulgated by Assembly Bill 32 (2006) and extended by Senate Bill 32 (2016), the Low Carbon Fuel Standard is administered by the California Air Resources Board (CARB) with a goal of reducing the carbon intensity of transportation fuel in-State by 10% by 2020 as compared to 2010.
+Producers of RNG who interconnect with and transport their product via common carrier pipelines to transportation customers in California may benefit from both RFS’ RINs and LCFS carbon credits.
+In a fashion similar to the RFS, petroleum refiners, importers, or wholesalers can either develop their own low carbon fuels or buy LCFS carbon credits from those who are producing and selling the fuels.
 The LCFS defines carbon intensity (CI) as the overall GHG emissions associated with a fuel per unit of transportation energy delivered.
 Fuels that have lower emissions generate credits while those with higher emissions create deficits; a producer with deficits must then buy credits from the free market in order to stay within compliance.
 The number of credits generated for a given fuel is proportional to how low the fuel’s CI is.
 The following diagram shows the carbon intensities for certified pathways in the LCFS.